F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 - we can use the `dropna` parameter to drop the rows with missing values
 - we can change the data type of the columns with missing values prior to calling the `pivot_table` function.
 For example, the [pandas integer data types](https://pandas.pydata.org/docs/reference/arrays.html#nullable-integer) support `NaN` values.

+## `to_datetime`
+The [`to_datetime`](https://pandas.pydata.org/docs/reference/api/pandas.to_datetime.html) function can convert various inputs to datetime.
+It can be used to both scalars and vectors.
+Important parameters:
+- `unit`: the unit of the input, e.g., `s` for seconds.
+- `origin`: the origin of the input, e.g., `unix` for unix timestamps.
+It can be also any specific `datetime` object.

 # Geopandas